code-and-effect/codeandeffect.com/pages/solutions/dues-renewals-and-fees.md

 ## Add extra steps during renewals

-Dues payment may be the only time you reach some members, making it a great opportunity to ask those members to update their demographics, read important announcements, and opt-in to any new programs like mentorship or specialized certification.
+Dues payment may be the only time you reach some members.
+This is a great opportunity to ask those members to update their demographics, read important announcements, and opt-in to any new programs like mentorship or specialized certification.
 We will work with you to identify what steps members should go through on an annual basis.

 ## Financials for your accounting package

-After payment comes, of course, the reconciliation in your accounting software.
+After payment is, of course, the reconciliation in your accounting software.
 We provide all the reports and data you need to make the end of month reconciliation a snap.